-Wait before effect: 1-3 Minutes

-Addictive: A failed PSY roll means the player fills in two (2) boxes in the drug addictions table.
+Wait before effect: 1-3 Minutes Addictive: A failed PSY roll means the player fills in two (2) boxes in the drug addictions table.
 A successful roll means one (1) box is filled in.
+One (1) box is erased every week.
 Affect of Addiction: The addicted person must drink one cup of Kekya a day or suffer from mild cramps (-2 CON), and has difficulty concentrating (-5 IQ).